Learn-TypeScript/drug-n-drop/README.md

     Get the `id` of the project we want to move, in the `dropHandler`.

     In order to change the state of a project (from active to finished) we create a `moveProject` method in `addProject` of `ProjectState` class.
 The `moveProject` takes as arguments the `projectId` and the `newStatus`.
-We check if we have a much between the `projects` and the `projectId`, and if yes then we assing to it the `newStatus`.
+We check if we have a match between the `projects` and the `projectId`, and if yes then we assing to it the `newStatus`.

     We need to update the `listeners` and re-render the `assignedProjects`.
 So we move the `for-loop` that calls all the `listeners-functions`, from the `addProject` to a new `updateListeners` method, which we now call not only from `addProject`, but also from `moveProject`.